zachvalenta/jvns.ca/content/post/2017-07-05-linux-tracing-systems---how-they-fit-together.markdown

 split linux tracing systems into **data sources** (where the tracing data comes from), **mechanisms for collecting data for those sources** (like "ftrace") and **tracing frontends** (the tool you actually interact with to collect/analyse data).
+The overall picture is still kind of fragmented and confusing, but it's at least a more approachable fragmented/confusing system.

- here's what we'll talk about: (with links if you want to jump to a specific section)
+here's what we'll talk about: (with links if you want to jump to a specific section).

 * [summary in pictures](#zine)